-We will not accept revisions to individual or institutional K awards, institutional training grants, fellowships (Fs) or R25s in response to NOT-OD-09-058.
+We will not accept revisions to individual or institutional K awards, institutional training grants, fellowships (Fs) or R25s in response to

 Recovery Act funds must not be used to increase stipends, trainee-related expenses or any other training/fellowship budget cost categories on training grants or fellowships, nor may they be used to increase the overall number of slots in excess of Council-approved levels.

 We intend to accept administrative supplements to research training and career award mechanisms as indicated below.

 We do not intend to use Recovery Act funds for extensions and will not accept requests in response to